Five Levels of Autonomous Animation:

 As things stand today, humans who want to work with machines must perform unnatural actions.
 We strap ourselves into cars and work their complex controls.
 We navigate the intricacies of an operating system so that we can access our applications and documents.
 The paradigm needs to shift to machines learning to navigate human behaviors in order to foster collaboration.
 As a company, it is our goal to humanize artificial intelligence.
-We have a fundamental belief that machines can be more helpful and collaborative if they can interact with us in a natural way, which led us to build a Digital Brain to enable those lifelike interactions.
-Digital People are biologically inspired agents that do not pretend to be human but have lifelike characteristics uniquely suited for the way we communicate.
+We have a fundamental belief that machines can be more helpful to us if they’re more like us, which has led us to building and developing human-like Digital People that are built to collaborate and connect with humans.
+Digital People are biologically inspired agents that do not pretend to be human but have human-like characteristics uniquely suited for the way we communicate.
 They create a safe, engaging, scalable, and robust brand experience that enables multi-channel communication, builds relationships, and creates trust.

 To refocus the world’s efforts with AI, Soul Machines proposes a standard that describes how humans and machines should collaborate to co-create.
 Soul Machines presented this standard, Autonomous Animation, in 2019 to define how innovators can combine sophisticated algorithms and embody them in a human-friendly form factor to foster a collaborative environment in which Digital People can behave naturally.